-AT&T CEO regrets offering unlimited data, is concerned about iMessage disrupting messaging revenueAlex Wagner - Deputy Managing Editor, News Desk
+AT&T CEO regrets offering unlimited data, is concerned about iMessage disrupting messaging revenueAlex Wagner - Editorial Director of News and Content

 It's been a while since AT&T offered an unlimited data plan to its customers, but if it were up to AT&T CEO Randall Stephenson, the carrier may not have offered such an option at all.
 In an interview during the Milken Institute's Global Conference this week, Stephenson was discussing the iPhone and revealed that he doesn't like how AT&T offered bottomless data to owners of the device when it first arrived.
 "My only regret was how we introduced pricing in the beginning, because how did we introduce pricing?
 Thirty dollars and you get all you can eat,” Stephenson said.
 "And it’s a variable cost model.
 Every additional megabyte you use in this network, I have to invest capital.”

 The exec went on to describe how he has concerns about new products that could replace AT&T services, like iMessage and Skype affecting the carrier's voice and texting offerings.
 "You lie awake at night worrying about what is that which will disrupt your business model,” Stephenson explained.
 “Apple iMessage is a classic example.
 If you’re using iMessage, you’re not using one of our messaging services, right?
 That’s disruptive to our messaging revenue stream."
 In the end, though, Stephenson says that he doesn't regret offering the iPhone, despite the fact that he says that the Cingular board was nervous about the device and its ability to change the carrier's business model.